 Title: Academic Fieldwork CoordinatorDepartment: Occupational Therapy Phone: 814-472-3908Email: email@example.com

-The Master of Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE's telephone number, c/o AOTA, is (301) 652-AOTA and its web address is www.acoteonline.org.
+The Master of Occupational Therapy Program at Saint Francis University is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE's phone number c/o AOTA is (301)652-6611 and its web address is www.acoteonline.org.

 National Board for Certification of Occupational Therapy Program (NBCOT):